 The theme for September was ‘When September Ends’.
 The three top stories will now go through to the final judging and the top ten prize-winning authors (not necessarily the same as the top ten stories as no author can win more than one prize) will be announced at the 2021 BeaconLit literary festival on Saturday 10th July (fingers crossed!).
 The results will also be listed here and on the main website (link below) and the winners contacted.

 There are often more than three stories that could have made the top three but those that did were either closer to the theme or stronger (provoked more of a reaction after reading) so don’t be disheartened if yours hasn’t been mentioned.

 If your story for this month isn’t listed in the above three, you are welcome to do whatever you like with your submission hereon in.
 If your story is listed, it’s possible that it could be placed in the ultimate top ten* which will be published on this website (and on http://www.beaconlit.co.uk) in July so please do not send it elsewhere until after the final results are announced.

 If you have requested, and paid for, critique, this will be with you in the next few days.

 Gareth’s feedback on the stories received this month:

 N.B.
-All the money from this competition goes to BeaconLit funds for the local libraries.
-Our judges do not charge for their time.
+ALL the profits (fees minus PayPal charges) from this competition go to BeaconLit funds for the local libraries.
+No one involved in the competition charges for their time (including the judge!).
 Good luck!